-Progress, professional or otherwise, hinges on embracing various paradoxes and seeking improved balance amongst them.
-Independence vs. dependence, working vs. living, leading vs. serving, deciding vs. collaborating, innovating vs. delivering, determinism vs. opportunism, empathizing vs. directing; skilled leaders don’t see these mindsets at odds with each other, but rather as a portfolio of approaches to be selected and deployed in various contexts.
-Rich’s coaching aims to help leaders be more introspective about their styles, their effectiveness, and their personal happiness; and to imagine and design an expanded skillset proactively through a self-inquisitive dialog.
+Progress, professional or otherwise, hinges on embracing paradoxes and seeking improved balance amongst them: independence vs. dependence, working vs. living, leading vs. serving, deciding vs. collaborating, innovating vs. delivering, determinism vs. opportunism, empathizing vs. directing.
+Skilled leaders don’t see these mindsets at odds with each other, but rather as a portfolio of mindsets to be tailored and deployed to meet the needs of specific contexts.
+Rich aims to help leaders be more introspective about their styles, their effectiveness, and their personal happiness—and to imagine and design an expanded skillset proactively through an inquisitive dialog.

-Rich received a degree in English Literature from Brigham Young University and his MBA with an emphasis in strategy and policy from Weatherhead (CWRU).
-He attended both schools on full-ride scholarships and graduated at the top of both classes; he is also an Eagle Scout.
+Rich received a degree in English Literature from Brigham Young University and his MBA with emphases in strategy and policy from Weatherhead (CWRU).
+He attended both schools on full-ride scholarships and graduated at the top of both classes; he is an Eagle Scout.

 Rich’s wife, Heather, is an accomplished artist who studied at the Cleveland Institute of Art.
-They have four children, ages 6-17, who have been both the primary motivation for their world travels and (hopefully!) the primary beneficiaries.
+They have four children, ages 7-18, who have been both the primary motivation for their global lifestyle and (hopefully!) the primary beneficiaries.